How to create a pop-up discount coupon box for Shopify

 Adding pop-up coupon boxes to Shopify is easy

-Go ahead and give it a try!
-And if you feel like going the extra mile, you can even A/B test various coupon types and offers.
+If you want to go the extra mile, you can even A/B test various coupon types and offers.
 For example, you can compare percentage discount performance vs monetary value discount performance to see which one brings more sales.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.